Thoughts of Touring Provence During Self-Isolation

 Most airlines are offering travel waivers and credits – many of which will require re-booking by December 2020, so why let those go to waste?
 Now, is the perfect time to peruse travel books, to follow travel blogs and Instagrammers, practice your cooking skills and plan for travel later this year or in Spring 2021.

 Staying Nourished French-style

 Recently, I picked up a copy of Melissa Clark’s gorgeous new cookbook, Dinner in French: My Recipes by Way of France.
 I have been cooking my way through the chapters and thinking about how the recipes remind me of the way we eat in Provence.
-Clark’s recipe for French Baked Eggs requires only a few ingredients you may not already have in your pantry or fridge and is absolutely delicious.
+Clark’s recipe for French Baked Eggs requires only a few ingredients you may not already have in your pantry or fridge and is delicious.
 I substituted prosciutto for the smoked salmon, and the results were a big hit!